The $q$-immanants and higher quantum Capelli identities: Notation and definitions

-We let $\mu$ be a Young diagram with $m$ boxes which has at most $n$ rows.
+Let $\mu$ be a Young diagram with $m$ boxes.
 If $\alpha=(i, j)$ is a box of $\mu$, then its {\em content} is $c(\al)=j-i$.
-A tableau $\Uc$ of shape $\mu\vdash m$ (or a $\mu$-tableau) is obtained by filling in the boxes of the diagram with the numbers in the set $\{1,\dots,n\}$.
+A tableau $\Uc$ of shape $\mu\vdash m$ (or a $\mu$-tableau) is obtained by filling in the boxes of the diagram with positive integers.
 The entry in the box $\al\in\mu$ will be denoted by $\Uc(\al)$.
 The tableau is called {\em semistandard} if the entries weakly increase along each row from left to right and strictly increase in each column from top to bottom.
 We write $\sh(\Uc)=\mu$ if the shape of $\Uc$ is $\mu$.
 A $\mu$-tableau with entries in $\{1,\dots,m\}$ which are filled in the boxes bijectively is called {\em standard} if its entries strictly increase along the rows and down the columns.
 We will denote by $f_{\mu}$ the number of standard tableaux of shape $\mu$.
 Given a standard $\mu$-tableau $\Uc$, we let $c_{k}(\Uc)$ denote the content $j-i$ of the box $(i,j)$ of $\mu$ occupied by $k$ in $\Uc$.

 We let $\Hc_m$ denote the {\em Hecke algebra} over $\CC$ which is generated by elements $T_1,\dots,T_{m-1}$ subject to the relations \ben \bal (T_i-q)(T_i+q^{-1})=0,\\ T_{i}T_{i+1}T_{i}=T_{i+1}T_{i}T_{i+1},\\ T_iT_j=T_jT_i \quad\text{for\ \ $|i-j|>1$}. \eal \een For $i=1, \dots, m-1$ we let $\si_{i}=(i, i+1)$ be the adjacent transpositions in the symmetric group $\Sym_{m}$.
 Choose a reduced decomposition $\si=\si_{i_{1}} \dots \si_{i_{l}}$ of any element $\si \in \Sym_{m}$ and set $T_{\si}=T_{i_{1}} \dots T_{i_{l}}$.
 The elements $T_{\si}$ parameterized by $\si\in\Sym_m$ form a basis of $\Hc_{m}$.